stelzinga/MF/MGT_99.Legend.md

 Examples: MGT: 99.Legend, PRD: Workout

 This format has the advantage that the note is more structured, which in turn helps with grouping notes together.
-If a note is stored as a file, then a colon.is not allowe, in which case it should be replaced with a '_'.
+If a note is stored as a file, then a colon.is not allowed, in which case it should be replaced with a '_'.
 ________________________________________
 ## Note Category
 In the Management Framework, Note Categories are based on *Goals* applicable to a Venture, see [## Profile Overview].
 This means that Goals should be shortened to three character codes.
 The reason to use three characters is both practical (instead of making long note names , they remain short) and aesthetic (always three characters better shows the group categories and thus the entire note structure).
-Obviously, the reader can choose any length, but this MF will use three.
+Obviously, the reader can choose any length, but this MF uses three.
 ________________________________________
 ## Note Description
 The Note Description explains the *purpose* of the note.
 Ideally, it should be one word.
 If it is only possible to explain the purpose with several words then use '-' *hyphen* or '_' *underscore* to link them into one.
 In other words, there should not be any white space (space, tab).